Reviewed: 3 Sep 2013

 Hendra is a notifiable emergency animal disease.
 If you suspect your horse has Hendra virus keep everyone away from the horse and call your private veterinarian immediately.
 The vet will notify the local Livestock Health and Pest Authority or an inspector with NSW DPI, if they consider the case highly suspect for Hendra.

-If they are unavailable, and the illness is progressing rapidly, call the Emergency Animal Disease Watch Hotline on 1800 675 888.
+If they are unavailable, and the illness is progressing rapidly, call the Emergency Animal Disease Hotline on 1800 675 888.

 Effect on humans